Bulkeley Stadium, Gone But Not Forgotten

 Clarkin Stadium, 1921.

-Clarkin Stadium hosted Hall of Fame slugger Lou Gehrig who began his career with the Hartford Senators of the Eastern League in 1921, 1923 and 1924.
-Famous Native American olympian athlete, Jim Thorpe appeared in Hartford’s lineup near the end of his career.
-Leo Durocher, Jo-Jo Morrissey, Kiddo Davis, and Pete Appleton were also Senators at this time.
-In 1927, an accidental fire severely damaged the grandstand at Clarkin Stadium.
-Though it was rebuilt two months later, the Hartford Senators played their games on the road until mid-July.
+Clarkin Field hosted Lou Gehrig at the controversial start of his professional career.
+Larrupin’ Lou began with the Hartford Senators of the Eastern League in 1921, 1923, and 1924.
+Jim Thorpe, the famous Native American olympian and football player, appeared in the Senators lineup towards the end of his baseball career.
+Leo Durocher, Jo-Jo Morrissey, Kiddo Davis, and Pete Appleton were also Senators during the 1920’s.

 Hartford Senators with Lou Gehrig (seated, center) at Clarkin Stadium, 1923.